Be Aware of Cyber Scams

 Be aware of these scams.
 As always, stay alert and use caution to keep your money – and your information – safe.

-- If you receive phishing/scam emails or calls and have given or entered your NetID and password or other personal information, please immediately change your pasasword at identity.uillinois.edu and contact email@example.com with the details.
+- If you have given or entered your NetID and password or other personal information, please immediately change your password at identity.uillinois.edu and contact firstname.lastname@example.org with the details.

-- If you receive phishing/scam emails or calls and purchased gift cards, Bitcoin or deposited a fraudulent check, please contact UIC Police for assistance at 312-996-2830 or visit police.uic.edu.
+- If you purchased gift cards, Bitcoin or deposited a fraudulent check, please contact UIC Police for assistance at 312-996-2830 or visit police.uic.edu.

 - If you receive a scam telephone call, hang up, block the number and call UIC Police to report it at 312-996-2830.